virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ### install

-Nesting a JPS manifest inside the current manifest file.
-The nested JPS manifest will be installed subsequently after the current one.
-The action is available for *install* and *update* installation types.
+The *install* action allows to nest a JPS manifest inside another - *parent* manifest file.
+The nested JPS manifest is installed subsequently after the *parent* one.
+The action is available for the *install* and *update* installation types.

 **Examples**

-Installing add-on via the external link (with *update* type).
+Installing the add-on via the external link (with the *update* installation type).
 ``` json
 {
   "install" : {